 When reflecting on your campaigns, you should analyse your results and keep an eye on reporting/analysis tools like Majestic and Google Analytics, which will highlight where your links have been placed and if they’re driving traffic or leads.
 It’s a good way to judge how much people you’re speaking to care about what you’re saying and if you are indeed cutting through the crap.

 Last but not least, here are some things to remember:

 - Content marketing for link-building is risky.
 There is, as with any marketing, no guarantee.

 - Never rely solely on content marketing for link-building.
 Local link-building, citations and resource link-building (old school) are valuable and should be carried out regardless of content marketing projects.

 - Outreach and content marketing is a tough way to build links – everyone makes mistakes.
 Keep going, you’ll get there.

-- Outcomes for the business are just as important than the number of links built.
-If you only got 2 links, but both drive traffic and/or sales leads, you did as good a job as if you built 100 links that did neither.
+- Outcomes for the business are just as important as the number of links built.
+If you only got two links, but both drive traffic and/or sales leads, you did as good a job as if you built 100 links that did neither.
 Both are beneficial and should be kept in mind.

 Hopefully, this guide should help you feel a bit closer to getting people to care about your content.
 If you have any questions or any tips you think would be good to add, get in touch with us!